This Spaghetti Squash Casserole with Bacon is the most addicting side dish! Serve this casserole with your Turkey, Ham

-Not only is this side dish delicious, but it’s deliciously low carb!
+Not only is this spaghetti squash casserole super cozy and comforting, but it’s deliciously low carb!
 If you’re looking for more low carb recipes, check out these Creamy Bacon Mushrooms or our family favorite, The Best Brussels Sprouts Casserole.
+Both recipes work for everyday dinners and for holidays!

 Not kidding here guys.
 This is the side dish recipe to end all side dish recipes.
 The flavor of gruyere cheese and bacon in a super creamy sauce with spaghetti squash…literally unbelievable.

 One of the recipes I thought about was creamed spinach.
 A classic side dish recipe that goes so well with beef or poultry…but what if spinach isn’t your thing?
 Then in comes this Creamed Spaghetti Squash with Bacon and Gruyere.

 How Do You Cook Spaghetti Squash?